samn33/qlazy/README.md

 Optional ...
 - pyzx 0.7.0 (to use quantum circuit optimization with ZX-calculus)
-- Qulacs 0.3.0 (to use qulucs backend)
+- Qulacs 0.3.0 (to use qulacs backend)
 - qiskit 0.37.0 (to use IBMQ backend)
 - amazon-braket-sdk 1.25.2 (to use amazon braket backend)
 - cuda 11 (to use GPU version)